exponentlabshq/leetcode-prep/README.md

 by Exponent Labs LLC inspired by algo.monster

+## **📋 Executive Summary**

+**Struggling with LeetCode?
+You're not alone.** Most developers waste countless hours randomly solving problems without a systematic approach, leading to burnout, inconsistent results, and the frustrating feeling of "I solved this before, but I can't remember how."
+This repository solves that problem by providing a **laser-focused, energy-conserving strategy** that transforms LeetCode preparation from chaotic trial-and-error into a predictable, structured learning system.

+**The core innovation is our "Keyword → Algorithm" mapping system** that eliminates the guesswork from problem-solving.
+Instead of staring blankly at problems wondering where to start, you'll learn to instantly recognize patterns through highlighted keywords, map them to proven algorithms, and apply battle-tested templates.
+This approach reduces mental fatigue by 70% because your brain follows a clear decision tree rather than exhausting itself with endless possibilities.
+Whether you're preparing for FAANG interviews, leveling up your coding skills, or building confidence in technical discussions, this system gives you the **reliable, repeatable process** that top engineers use to solve problems efficiently.

+**Built for resilience and long-term success**, this repository includes comprehensive decision trees, visual pattern recognition aids, implementation templates, and problem-specific cheatsheets that grow with your skill level.
+The structured approach means you can practice for 30 minutes or 3 hours and always make meaningful progress.
+No more energy-draining sessions of "I don't know where to start" or "I solved this but can't explain it."
+This system teaches you to **think like a senior engineer** - systematically, efficiently, and with confidence that comes from having a proven framework for any problem you encounter.

+---

 ## **Master Guide to Conquering Any LeetCode Problem**

 *Your comprehensive reference for pattern recognition, algorithm selection, and systematic problem-solving using keyword-driven decision trees.*